-As indicated in Section 3.0.3.3.4.2 (Military Expended Materials), under Alternative 2 the total number of military expended materials would be very similar to that under Alternative 1 (see Appendix F, Military Expended Materials and Direct Strike Impact Analyses), and the primary difference between alternatives would be due to an increase in the amount of materials (e.g., sonobuoys) associated with anti-submarine warfare activities.
+As indicated in Section 3.0.3.3.4.2 (Military Expended Materials), under Alternative 2 the total number of military expended materials would be very similar to that under Alternative 1 (see Appendix F, Military Expended Materials and Direct Strike Impact Analysis).
+However, there are several types of activities under Alternative 2 that would require a slight increase in military expended materials.
+For example, under Alternative 2 there would be increases in torpedoes, rockets, missiles, medium-caliber projectiles, and torpedo accessories, along with sonobuoys associated with anti-submarine warfare.
 Activities under Alternative 2 would occur in the same geographic locations using the same types of military expended materials as Alternative 1.

 To determine the percentage of the total soft bottom, intermediate bottom, or hard bottom substrate within a testing range that may potentially be impacted by military expended materials under a worst case scenario for each of the alternatives, the total impacted area for each testing range was divided by the total amount of that particular substrate type within the same testing range.
-Results of this analysis are provided in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+Results of this analysis are provided in Appendix F (Military Expended Materials and Direct Strike Impact Analysis).

-Military expended materials related to testing activities under a worst-case scenario would not impact more than 0.01 percent of the available soft bottom habitat annually within any of the testing ranges.
-Likewise, the potential impact of the worst-case scenario on intermediate bottom habitats within each testing range does not exceed 0.01 percent of the total available intermediate bottom.
-The potential impact of the worst-case scenario on habitats within each testing range does not exceed 0.1 percent of the total available hard bottom.
+Military expended materials related to testing activities under a conservative scenario would not impact more than 0.01 percent of the available soft bottom habitat annually within any of the testing ranges.
+Likewise, the potential impact of the conservative scenario on intermediate bottom habitats within each testing range does not exceed 0.01 percent of the total available intermediate bottom.
+The potential impact of the conservative scenario on habitats within each testing range does not exceed 0.1 percent of the total available hard bottom.